kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v5.1.0303, 1 Sep 2022:
+-New feature: Sort by distance from: Player or selected object in the Player Owned menu.
+-Tweak: Sort by Name is sort by name, then sector, then object id.
+The base-game sorting order was by name then by object id - which is useless. :D
+-New feature: The Logbook button in the Information menu is now enabled for all objects.
+If an object has a logbook entry, it's allowed to be listed here.
+-Note: These new quality-of-life features are, of course, available in games that load this new kuertee_menu_map.lua file.
+A lot of my other mods do.

 v5.1.0301, 17 Jul 2022:
 -Returned feature: Support for Subsystem Targeting Orders.
 -Bug-fix: (For real this time.)
 Re-enabled custom HUDs.